 MRes 2010 Thomas Hinman, Ecological niche modelling of seagrass in the UK.

-MRes 2012 Giuseppe Sauria, Amphipods along pCO2 gradients (Erasmus placement from Ancona, Italy).
+MRes 2012 Giuseppe Sauria, Amphipods along pCO2 gradients (Erasmus from Ancona, Italy).

 PhD 2014 Grazyna Durak: silification mechanisms in algae.

 MRes 2015 Ro Allen: marine invertebrate settlement and recruitment on a tropical coral reef.